Evanxuex/restaurant-loyalty-polkadot/README.md

 - Polkadot and Parity Technologies for the Polkadot Asset Hub and PolkaVM
 - The ink! team for the smart contract language
 - The Polkadot.js team for the JavaScript API
+- The Hardhat team for the development environment